kMogs17/kmogs17.github.io/_projects/project_legacy_system.md

 related_publications: true
 ---

-From June 2015 to December 2015, I developed UI enhancements and unit tests for systems processing healthcare liability transactions and consumer accounts.
+From June 2015 to December 2015, I was a technology development program senior associate on a project that was enhancing a legacy system processing healthcare liability transactions and consumer accounts.

-During this time, I was a senior associate on a rotational engineering program exposing multiple healthcare platforms, teams, and architectures.
+During my time on this project, I was on a rotational engineering program exposing multiple healthcare platforms, teams, and architectures.

 I worked on a small co-located team (~20 people) of software engineers, system architects, and business and system analysts.

+I had several notable achievements on this project:

+- **Developed UI enhancements and unit tests** for systems processing healthcare liability transactions and consumer accounts
+- Participated in architecture bootcamps and internal technical training programs
+- Excelled in onboarding bootcamp curriculum, completing ahead of peers
+- Graduated early from the program and **promoted to Senior Apps Developer**

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">